solizvargas/Simple-Evasion-Of-Cuckoo-sandbox/README.md

    ```sh
    .\sandbox-evasion.ps1
    ```
-I encorage you all to look at the source code!!!
+"I encourage everyone to experiment and explore Base64 encoding, the source code, and versions with randomly named variables!"

 ## Contributions
 Contributions are welcome!
 If you have improvements or additional techniques to enhance detection capabilities, feel free to submit a pull request.